 Most Varied Attractions Along the Way: Pride of Africa

-Rovos Rail‘s Pride of Africa provides five luxury train trips a year on a 14-day itinerary from Cape Town to Dar Es Salaam and back, passing through Botswana, Zimbabwe, Zambia, and Tanzania, and including stops at a game reserve and Victoria Falls.
-Prices for the trip start at $12,450 per person (double occupancy).
+On the Pride of Africa train, Rovos Rail provides five luxury train trips a year on a 15-day itinerary from Cape Town to Dar Es Salaam or the reverse, passing through Botswana, Zimbabwe, Zambia, and Tanzania, and including stops at a game reserve and Victoria Falls.
+Prices for the trip start at $12,820 per person (double occupancy).

 The Pride of Africa uses mainly older equipment updated to current standards.
 All compartments include double or twin beds, toilet, and shower.
 Some trips are pulled by steam locomotives.